pglevy/sms-com/passion-projects.md

 Each project will run for 3 months and includes the following:

-- Weekly, 45-minute Zoom session
+- Weekly, 1-hour lesson
-- Weekly, 15-minute check-in
+- Weekly, 30-minute check-in
 - Personalized project goal
 - Personalized at-home practice plan
 - Intermittent offline communication as needed